svpatro/Books/README.md

 # Books
-Notes from what I am reading.
+Notes from what I am reading - Updated daily.